-Cryptosporidium was recently detected from samples collected on Sept.
-24 and 27, 2017, at the Bull Run drinking water intake.
-These are the first detections since a series of low level detections of Cryptosporidium from January 2017 through March 2017.
+Cryptosporidium has been detected from a series of samples collected in late October through November, at the Bull Run drinking water intake.
+These follow earlier low level detections of Cryptosporidium in September and January through March 2017.
 The Portland Water Bureau is coordinating with public health officials and notifying the public of this detection.
 Updated results from continued monitoring can be found on the Cryptosporidium Treatment Variance Monitoring Results page.

 The general public is not being asked to take any additional precautions at this time.
 The City is working closely with the Multnomah County Health Department and State of Oregon Health Authority.
 Based on these detections, public health officials do not expect any health impacts for the general population from the detection of low amounts of Cryptosporidium.
 However, as always, people with severely weakened immune systems should seek advice from their health care provider.